bielwdev/yt-downloader/README.md

 4. When prompted, enter the URL of the YouTube video you want to download and press Enter.

-The script will download the video in 1080p and the audio in MP4 format, combine both using `ffmpeg`, and save the result in the same directory with the video title as the filename.
+The script will download the video in max resolution available and the audio in MP4 format, combine both using `ffmpeg`, and save the result in the same directory with the video title as the filename.

 ## Notes

 - `ffmpeg` must be correctly installed and configured on your system for the script to work.
 Ensure that the `ffmpeg` executable is in your PATH.

-- If the 1080p video is not available, the script will inform you and will not proceed with the download.
+- It is highly recommended to use FFmpeg version 7.x.x or higher to support 4K video downloads.
 - The resulting file name will be based on the video title, with special characters replaced to avoid file naming issues.

 ---

-Feel free to adjust as needed!